GitLab CI Pipeline for Eleventy

 job run Pagean, a test

-framework I started several years ago with a collection of tests intended
+framework I started several years ago with a collection of tests intended to be

 the documentation for complete details.

-Software Composition Analysis #
+Software composition analysis #

 Software Composition Analysis (SCA) involves a set of tools used to manage risks from a project's dependencies.
 This is a broad category that includes tools to catalog the project dependencies, check those dependencies for known vulnerabilities or other security risks, check for unused or deprecated dependencies, etc.